 When you receive your interview notice, it is crucial that you read it carefully as it will direct you exactly WHEN (date and time) and WHERE (location) your interview will take place.
 The interview notice will often include a general list of documents that might not always apply to you completely.
 It’s recommended to bring the original document of every copy you submitted in your application.
 You will be instructed to bring an interpreter if you do not speak English fluently.

 Need help with your immigration situation?
 Brudner Law is ready to take your case.

-Common Immigration Interview Questions
+Common Immigration Interview Questions in 2020

 Aside from organizing your documents, knowing what sort of questions you can expect to be asked will help you prepare for your interview.
 Answer all questions fully, succinctly and truthfully, but do not volunteer information unless asked.
 If you’re unsure of the answer or do not understand a question, you should always say so rather than guess.

 The interview will start with the USCIS officer greeting you and introducing themselves.
 You should do likewise.
 They might ask, “How are you?” or something similar.
 Many will make small talk, such as commenting about the weather.
 Most people report that their USCIS interviewer was friendly, but there are exceptions.
 The officer will explain the purpose of the interview.